-The call for nominations is now closed.
-The next deadline will be 15 October 2018.
+The next call for nominations will open end of August.
+The next deadline will be 15 October.

 Distinguished Lorentz Fellowships